NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ```
 {% endhighlight %}

-Well thats ugly can we do this better?
+Well that's ugly.
+Can we do this better?

-Thinking a bit harder we can see a common concern in the code.
+Thinking about it a bit harder we can see a common problem in the code:
-If the result of a step is successful we want to take the value of the result and use it in the next step.
+If the result of a step is successful, we want to take the value of the result and use it in the next step.
 But if the result was an error then we want to stop processing and return.

 ### How about a Result module?

-Lets create a module that has the responsibilty of handling this conventional error pattern.
+Let's create a module that has the responsibilty of handling this conventional error pattern.
 The `Result` module handles passing values from `:ok` tagged tuples to a given function.
-But, if the result is an `:error` tagged tuple then the function will simply be ignored.
+But if the result is an `:error` tagged tuple then the function will simply be ignored.

-The method of interest is bind (It is called bind to make further reading easier) with the behaviour outlined.
+The method of interest is `bind`, so-called bind to make reading the code reading easier.
+It has the following behaviour:

-- If the result given is a success call the next function with the value.
+- If the result given is a success, call the next function with the returned value.
-- If the result is a failure don't invoke the function.
+- If the result is a failure, don't invoke the function.

 {% highlight elixir %}
 ```elixir